Riho Terras

 He was elected as a Member of the European Parliament in 2019 and took his seat after Brexit.

+Early life and career

+He was born on April 17, 1967 in the city of Kohtla-Jarve in the Estonian Soviet Socialist Republic.
+Terras graduated in 1985 from Kohtla-Järve 5th Middle School.
+In his youth, Terras was conscripted as a sailor in the Soviet Navy, serving with the Northern Fleet on the frigate Zadornyy.
+He later studied history at University of Tartu, during which he also became a member of the Estonian Defence League.
+He joined Johannes Kert in the defence of radio and television buildings in Tallinn during the 1991 Soviet coup d'état attempt.
+Due to a lack of personnel in the Defence League, he decided to join a course for reserve officers, where he studied alongside Leo Kunnas.
+He was soon persuaded by Ants Laaneots to become a member of the Estonian Defence Forces.
+In 1994 he started studying at the Bundeswehr University Munich, where he received a master's degree in Political Science and Sociology.
+Thus he picked up where he had left off in his education after his time at the University of Tartu.

 Military career

 His military education includes studies in the Royal College of Defence Studies in the United Kingdom, the Joint Command and General Staff Course in the Baltic Defence College, the European Security.
 Policy Course in the Geneva Centre for Security Policy, a Battalion Commander's Course in Switzerland, a Company Commander's course in Germany, a Company Commander's course in Sweden and the Officer's Basic course in Estonia.
 Terras's civilian education includes history studies in the University of Tartu, and a master's degree in Political Science and Sociology from the University of Bundeswehr.